Halifax mass shooting plot: Suspects

 Souvannarath, Shepherd, and Gamble first met on the website GameFAQs via its "Current Events" message board, but often collaborated on Tumblr, where they shared an obsession with death, true crime, and Nazi imagery.
 Gamble's blog included imagery of Nazis and the Columbine High School massacre, along with pictures of guns from World War II, and Shepherd's contained posts relating to death/black metal bands and gore, whereas on Souvannarath's blog, headlined with "School Shooter Chic; violence is the aesthetic," she made many allusions to events of mass murder and mayhem in the month of February and as early as several months beforehand, interspersed with anti-Semitic comments in juxtaposition with posts of photo sets of Japanese fashion on her pastel-pink background.
-Souvannarath also showed intense infatuation with Varg Vikernes, best known as the sole member of the black metal project Burzum, who has been accused of being a white nationalist and previously served a 21-year prison sentence for murder and arson.
+Souvannarath also showed intense infatuation with Varg Vikernes, best known as the sole member of the black metal project Burzum, who is a white nationalist and previously served a 21-year prison sentence for murder and arson.
 On February 5, 2015, Gamble reblogged a photo Souvannarath posted on Tumblr saying "Valentine's Day, it's going down", hinting to the would-be shooting.